lawliet89/hpce/hpce5/readme.txt

 ===============================================================================
 Compiling and Running

-No dependencies on tbb or opencl, but if compiling under g++ an explicit -pthread flag needs to be passed in (provided makefile handles this).
+No dependencies on tbb or opencl, g++/clang++ require an explicit -pthread flag (provided makefile handles this).

 Target binary generated: src/v2.